For YouTube stars, breaking up is hard -- and epic -- to do

 "It was a shock that people would do that kind of thing," he said.

 Call it the downside of authenticity.
 Online video stars on sites such as YouTube can build millions of followers, turning videos about their lives into full-fledged careers.
-But digital stars like these often start young, in their teens or early '20s, and they tend to build their fanbase by being open and accessible.
-That "realness" usually means vloggers rejoice in the joys of early romance with their fans, only to experience followers turning on them or their loved ones when a relationship ends.
+But digital stars like these often start young, in their teens or early 20s, and they tend to build their fanbase by being open and accessible.
+That "realness" usually means vloggers reap the joys of early romance with their fans, only to experience followers turning on them or their loved ones when a relationship ends.

 Starting Wednesday, many of those followers will descend upon Anaheim, California, to the internet's annual meet-and-greet blowout, VidCon, which last year drew 25,000 fans.
 To outsiders, the conference can be puzzling.
 My husband and our infant daughter once got caught up in a fan maelstrom over an internet-famous dog at a Hilton Starbucks, swept into a flash flood of squealing teenagers snapping selfies.